20 BEST LEVADA WALKS IN MADEIRA – The Ultimate Guide

 - Book here your guided walk along Levada Caldeirão Verde including transportation.
 This is one of the most popular levada walks in Madeira as you will see many waterfalls along the way, such as the famous Caldeirao Verde waterfall.

 - Book here your guided Levada das 25 Fontes walk.
-Another famous levada walk in Madeira leading you to the beautiful Risco waterfall and 25 Fontes waterfall.
-A must do!
+Another famous levada walk in Madeira leads you to the beautiful Risco waterfall and 25 Fontes waterfall.
+A must-do!

 - Book here your guided Levada dos Cedros hike.
-The lesser known Levada dos Cedros brings you to a beautful waterfall at the end of the trail.
-A must do if you like the more hidden gems.
+The lesser-known Levada dos Cedros brings you to a beautiful waterfall at the end of the trail.
+A must-do if you like the more hidden gems.

 - Book here your guided Levada do Moinho to Levada Nova hike including transport.
-The unique waterfall pours down a cliffs over the levada path.
+The unique waterfall pours down a cliff over the Levada path.
 Be prepared to get a little wet!

 - Book here your private guided Levada dos Tornos hike.
 North Madeira is super lush and the Levada brings you along a scenic path to some beautiful waterfalls.